 All songs written by Tori Amos unless noted otherwise.

 2.434 out of 5.00 (average of 10 ratings)

-Awards: (Click on award for more details).
+Awards: (Click on award to learn more).

-About the Song:
+About the Album:

 Resources and Related Links: